RaduCiucu/gitreferences/README.md

 # Git References

-Here is a short list of **GIT** stuff that I use daily while working on projects:
+Here is a short list of **GIT** snippets that I use daily while working on projects:
   - History
   - Branching
   - Stash